Audio Hotspots: What is it and how can I use it?

 How to Uploaded Audio Files:

-Start off by logging into your Yulio account and select the project you would like to edit.
+Start off by logging into your Yulio account and selecting the project you would like to edit.

 On the project page, you can upload audio files under the Audio tab.
 Upload audio files to the drop box or browse to select your files.